top of page

 DR rushes right back in

-DR(panicking): Milord - your yeoman also has the Tertian and has gone rogue!
+DR(panicking): Milord - as I correctly assessed, your yeoman also has the Tertian and has gone rogue!
 He is on a corner near the barracks - in a fashionable dress from Ackerman’s Repository - selling curls of your hair to balding light infantrymen!

-B: You'll have to catch him first - often I have timed him sprinting from cottage to cottage in moonlit fields near my ancient mansion
+B: You'll have to catch that bold yeoman first, Dr. Breeches - I have timed him sprinting from cottage to cottage in moonlit fields near my ancient mansion - more oft than not, sans trews

 F strides saucily in

-B(leaps up): Zounds Fletcher! - you have shocked the tertian out of me! (takes ownership of his hair - looks to N) - I will help to toast and water my poor Nicolo and the idiot Fletcher - to you Dr. Breeches - The Glyster will have to do!
+B(leaps up): Zounds, Fletcher - you have shocked the tertian out of me! (takes ownership of his hair - looks to N) I will help to toast and water my poor Nicolo and the idiot Fletcher - over to you, Dr. Breeches - the Glyster will have to do!

 DR treats both N and F with the dreaded, ere effective, glyster - B mops their fevered brows and reads the rough draft of CHP as they recover